baloraki/baloraki/README.md

 Main technologies I use:

 - **PHP / Symfony / Pimcore** – for solid, future-proof backend systems
-- **React / TypeScript / Redux** – for responsive and fast user interfaces
+- **React / TypeScript /** – for responsive and fast user interfaces
 - **Docker / CI/CD** – for reliable and reproducible environments

 ---